 Experience and skills of management team

 A business is held together by its management team.
 The strength of a company’s management team will not go unnoticed by potential buyers (particularly investment buyers who are looking to get involved).
 The main point is that investment buyers won’t be necessarily involved in day-to-day operations, so they need a trustworthy and reliable management team to oversee the business.

 A business with a strong supply chain provides significant benefits, from manufacturing quality to competitive prices.
 This may mean that the acquirer can increase margins on their existing products by making use of the target’s supply chain.

 Synergies with the buyer

 Occasionally, a buyer can economise by making an acquisition.
-This might include reducing staff overheads, machinery, premises capacity and so on.
+For example, this might include reducing staff overheads, machinery or premises capacity.
 An acquirer can make significant savings by utilising both operations, increasing profit margins as a result.

 Achieving a successful company sale

 Owners who are considering the sale of their company must consult a professional business adviser before jumping into a transaction.
 This is the owner’s prerogative if they are to retain the maximum value from their business.
 The value of a company can be greatly influenced by developing a persuasive argument for the buyer to pursue an acquisition.